5. The Booleans¶

 I recommend to step through the proof, we are only using tactics I

 have already explained.
-Note that cases x
+Note that cases x is used for two things:

 for doing case analysis on booleans and to eliminate inconsistent